voder-ai/create-fastify-ts/user-docs/SECURITY.md

 - The service does **not** perform user authentication or authorization.
 - The service does **not** provide rate-limiting or abuse protection on public endpoints yet.
 - The service does **not** configure CORS (no custom CORS policy is in place).
-- The service **does** apply additional security headers via `@fastify/helmet`, using the plugin's default configuration in both the internal stub server and freshly generated projects.
-In both cases, Helmet is registered once at application bootstrap so that all HTTP responses benefit from the same baseline headers.
+- The service **does** apply additional security headers via `@fastify/helmet`, using the plugin's default configuration in generated projects.
+Helmet is registered once at application bootstrap so that all HTTP responses benefit from the same baseline headers.
 You can customize or harden this configuration further in your own application code.
 - The service does **not** perform validation or strict checking of environment variables at startup.

 These limitations are expected for an early bootstrap; future versions will introduce additional endpoints and stronger security features.

 ## Data Handling

-Because the only implemented endpoints at this stage are:
+Because the only implemented endpoints in generated projects are:

-- `GET /health` on the **internal stub server** (returning a simple status JSON), and
-- `GET /` on a **freshly generated project** (returning a static Hello World JSON message), and
+- `GET /` (returning a static Hello World JSON message), and
-- `GET /health` on a **freshly generated project** (returning a simple status JSON),
+- `GET /health` (returning a simple status JSON),

 and they do not accept user input beyond the HTTP request itself: